 The FSPH has adopted the grading system and grade point values of Indiana University and faculty typically use this scale unless otherwise noted in the course syllabus.
-Any course grade below a “B” will not count toward the MPH degree.
-Faculty have the discretion to issue “+” or “-”grades and they have the discretion to adjust the grading scale.
+Faculty have the discretion to issue “+” or “-” grades and they have the discretion to adjust the grading scale.
 Consult each course syllabus for the grading scale.

 Students who feel there was a miscalculation in a final grade may speak directly with the course instructor to resolve the matter.
 Unresolved matters at the instructor level may be appealed in writing to the chair of the department.
 Unresolved matters at the department chair level may be appealed in writing to the dean.

 A (4.0) Outstanding achievement.
 Student performance demonstrates full command of course material and evinces a high level of originality and/or creativity that far surpasses course expectation.

 A- (3.7) Excellent achievement.
 Student performance demonstrates thorough knowledge of course materials and exceeds course expectations by completing all requirements in a superior manner.

 B+ (3.3) Very good work.
 Student performance demonstrates above-average comprehension of the course materials and exceeds course expectations on all tasks as defined in the course syllabus.

 B (3.0) Good work.
 Student performance meets designated course expectations, demonstrates understanding of the course materials, and performs at an acceptable level.